Donate to Support Global Health - Global Impact

 Global Health Fund

-Worldwide, a child under the age of 15 dies every five seconds, mostly of preventable causes related to poverty.
+Worldwide, a child under the age of 15 dies every 4.4 seconds, mostly of preventable causes related to poverty.
 Support multiple charities in one pledge working on global health.

 Through this global health fund, you will join supporters to change the world by saving lives and improving the quality of life services to families globally.